StarDojo: Benchmarking Open-Ended Behaviors of Agentic Multimodal LLMs in Production-Living Simulations with Stardew Valley: Empirical Studies

 \textbf{Settings.} If not mentioned explicitly, all experiments are conducted under the following settings: Agents have access to both visual and textual observations for their decision-making process.
 Visual observations are provided at a resolution of 720P (1280×720).
-Textual observations include 7×7 agent-centered surrounding information and other global information like time, date, and budget.
-In addition to receiving observations from the current timestep, agents are also provided with historical information from the previous timestep, enabling agents to reflect on past states and facilitating consistency in decision-making.
+Textual observations include 7×7 agent-centered surrounding information and other global information like time, date and budget.
+In addition to receiving observations from the current timestep, agents are also provided with history information from the previous timestep, enabling agents to reflect on past states and facilitating consistency in decision-making.
 Agents can output at most two skills as an action to be executed sequentially.
 After executing all the actions, the environment is paused until the agent outputs the next action.
-Each task is evaluated over three runs.
-More details of the settings are provided in Appendix~\ref{appendix:experiment_setting}
+Each task is evaluated over three runs with a heuristic maximum of 30, 50 and 150 steps for easy, medium and hard level tasks.
+More details of settings are provided in Appendix~\ref{appendix:experiment_setting}